Why D&O insurance is crucial for startups

 Directors and officers (D&O) insurance is important for any startup that wants to attract top talent, secure funding, or eventually go public.
 It’s a type of liability policy that protects against lawsuits over the decisions directors and officers make while running your business.

-Many candidates won’t consider a leadership or board position without this type of coverage, as it covers the legal and settlement costs in the event that a former employee, vendor, or any stakeholders sue them over a business decision or a claim of mismanagement.
+Many candidates won’t consider a leadership or board position at a private company without this type of coverage, as it covers the legal and settlement costs in the event that a former employee, vendor, or any stakeholders sue them over a business decision or a claim of mismanagement.

 Without this indemnification, a director or officer would have to pay these legal defense costs themselves.
 D&O insurance protects the personal assets of both active members of the company, as well as those who leave the company, so long as the policy is still in place.

 Many private equity firms and venture capitalists require D&O insurance before they’ll invest in a company, even startups with a solid balance sheet.

 D&O insurance is important for any startup that wants to attract top talent, secure funding, or eventually go public.

 John Huddleston, Sales Manager, Digital Agency at Insureon, says a startup should buy D&O insurance as soon as they have investors or an active board of directors.